-We pride ourselves on our Music results and in 2017, our students achieved 100% A*- C grades.
-Our GCSE pupils achieved 93% A*-C, with particularly high marks in composition and performance.
+We pride ourselves on our Music results and in 2021, our A level students achieved 100% A*- B grades.
+Our GCSE pupils achieved 90% 4 or above, with 52% achieving 7-9 grades with particularly high marks in composition and performance.
 Many of our students choose to study Music at University and many of our past pupils still enjoy performing and teaching.
-Instrumental lessons take place every day in the department and are taught by a specialist team from Hertfordshire Music Service.
+Instrumental lessons take place every day in the department and are taught by a specialist team including teachers from Hertfordshire Music Service.
 These are offered on a rotation basis and we encourage pupils to perform in recital concerts and we are always celebrating exam successes for pupils taking both Trinity and ABRSM exams.

 To keep up with all our events and celebrations please follow our Twitter account @TringSchMusic